Top Sliema feasts to visit this summer when staying with AX Hotels

 While Balluta Bay is technically in St Julian’s, it’s along the Sliema front and celebrations are plentiful.
 The promenade is lined with statues and decorations and the road is closed for most of the weekend, giving locals the chance to mingle without having to worry about oncoming traffic.

-Sunday 21st August: Stella Maris
+First Sunday after 18th August: Stella Maris

 Situated right round the corner from AX The Victoria Hotel and opposite our sister hotel AX The Palace, Stella Maris celebrates Our Lady Star of the Sea towards the end of August.
 Preparations begin well in advance and the whole community bands together to make it happen.

-Sunday 28th August: St Julian
+Last Sunday of August: St Julian

 One of the biggest feasts and one that is frequented by many is the feast of St Julian in St Julian’s.
 Celebrations happen at Spinola Bay, the ending point of the Sliema promenade.
 Stalls, beer, band performances and street parties are what you can expect during this feast.

-Sunday 4th September: St Gregory the Great
+First Sunday of September: St Gregory the Great

 Closing off the summer feast calendar is St Gregory the Great, simply known as San Girgor among locals.
 The beauty of St Gregory lies in its simplicity.
 If you’re looking for a more laid-back experience, this feast is for you.